 5. Expanded Settings: Transparency tab

 5.1: Waxiness: Adjust this slider to change the waxiness of the material.
-The Waxiness function only works with sun light.
-Artificial light sources will not work.
+The Waxiness function only works with sunlight and Area/Line Lights.
+Other artificial light sources will not work.
 This is a known technical constraint.
 Just like in real life, bright materials will allow more light through than dark materials (that absorb the light), so black materials will not seem to have any effect, even when the Waxiness slider is set to the maximum amount.

 Example of Waxiness: